-What can you/should you do when it becomes obvious that your start up business should wind down?
+What can you do when it becomes obvious that your business should close?

-The hardest part of being in business is recognizing when the business has no future.
+The hardest part of being in business is recognizing when the business has no future and needs to close.
 Yet the overwhelming majority of new businesses fail within 5 years.

 Shutting down an insolvent business presents a tough challenge: honoring the legal rights of creditors while minimizing the damage to the founders and employees.

 Separating the owner from the business

 Unless you are a sole proprietor, you and your business are two separate legal entities.

 Whether your business operates as a corporation or an LLC, it has its own rights and obligations.
 Those rights and obligations may be different from yours as the shareholder.